SciML/HelicopterSciML.jl/README.md

 ## Starter Code

-The sources are as follows:
+The scripts, stored in `/scripts`, are as follows:

 - Helicopter.jl: the initial global optimization performed using the basic physical equations.